sandcassociates/knowledge-base/docs/design-in-ord.md

 ## Next Steps
 ***

-Once you've placed all your BMPs in the Design file, you can begin [adding bubble call outs] to your plan sheets.
+Once you've placed all your BMPs in the Design file, you can begin [annotating] your plan sheets.

+You'll also need to [pull the quantities] of your BMPs from the Design file to add to the Quantities spreadsheet.
+The quantities and their stationing will later be added to your Plan Sheets.

 [Top of Cut]: /knowledge-base/docs/glossary#top-of-cut